 PennDOT to Launch Workforce Development Pilot Program Providing Improved Access, Creating Jobs for Employers

-Harrisburg, PA—The Pennsylvania Department of Transportation (PennDOT) today announced the start of a Workforce Development Pilot program in partnership with rabbittransit, Chester County Transportation Management Association (TMACC), and Urban Outfitters.
+Harrisburg, PA — February 3, 2021 − The Pennsylvania Department of Transportation (PennDOT) today announced the start of a Workforce Development Pilot program in partnership with rabbittransit, Chester County Transportation Management Association (TMACC), and Urban Outfitters.
 The Workforce Development Pilot will begin on February 8.

 The Workforce Development Pilot program is designed to provide public transportation services that connect jobseekers with employment opportunities that were previously unreachable due to a lack of transportation options.